Greenville and Western Railway: History

 The Greenville, Spartanburg and Anderson Railway was formed in 1910 to build an interurban railroad between its namesake cities.
 The Pelzer-Belton segment was built as part of its mainline from Greenwood to Greenville between 1910-1912.
 This line became part of the Piedmont and Northern Railway in 1914.
-The P&N was merged into the Seaboard Coast Line Railroad in 1969.
+In 1919, the Greenville and Western Railway attempted to stop service on the line and tear up the railroad.
+However, the Railway Commission of South Carolina opposed the change, as it would mean that passengers on the line would not have rail service and the company was ordered to not remove the railway. the Greenville and Western was ordered to The P&N was merged into the Seaboard Coast Line Railroad in 1969.
 Additional mergers occurred in 1983 with the Seaboard System merging with Chessie System, becoming CSX Transportation in 1986.

 On April 26, 2006 CSX sought to abandon the line from Belton to Pelzer.
 The abandonment was rejected by the Surface Transportation Board in August 2006 as the line was still profitable.
 87 carloads had originated from or terminated at two online industries in 2005 in addition to overhead traffic from 10 customers on the Pickens Railway.
 On October 20, 2006 CSX sold the line to the current operator.

 Traffic surged to 1,872 carloads by 2009, primarily fueled by growth in ethanol traffic.
 Other commodities include scrap metal, limestone, fertilizer, feed products, plastics, and paper.